MahApps/mahapps.com/input/docs/stylevariants/win10.md

 | [`Controls.DateTimePicker.Win10.xaml`](../../assets/xaml/Controls.DateTimePicker.Win10.xaml) | [DateTimePicker](../controls/DateTimePicker) and [TimePicker](../controls/TimePicker) |
 | [`Controls.ScrollBar.Win10.xaml`](../../assets/xaml/Controls.ScrollBar.Win10.xaml) | [ScrollBars](../styles/scrollbars) |

+On `develop` the calendar and the two pickers are no longer among them: the set carries those itself, under the same keys, so only the scroll bar is left to download.
+In a released version all three are files.

 Download them, merge them after the set, and read the page each one belongs to — several note what the built-in templates do and do not let a style reach.

 ## Related